ilievmark/Basil.Behaviors/sample/BehaviorsSample/Pages/EventHandling/README.md

     - EventMultipleHandlerBehavior
         - Handlers
             - EventToCommandHandler
+            - EventToSetPropertyHandler
             - EventToMethodHandler
-            - EventToMethodHandler<T>
+            - EventToMethodHandler (generic, with type arg T)
             - EventToAsyncMethodHandler
-            - EventToAsyncMethodHandler<T>
+            - EventToAsyncMethodHandler (generic, with type arg T)
             - DelayEventHandler
             - SequenceHandlerExecutor
             - ParallelHandlerExecutor
-- Feature usage

 This part of package was created as extension of idea of EventToCommandBehavior All examples you can find in 'EventPage.xaml' file